 - This video was created with ArcGIS Pro 2.5.

 In this tutorial, you'll create and share a scene covering an area in Portland, Oregon.
-The data includes building footprints, tree locations, aerial imagery from the city's open data portal, and lidar-derived elevation data from NOAA's DigitalCoast Data Access Viewer.
+The data includes building footprints and aerial imagery from the city's open data portal and lidar-derived elevation data from NOAA's DigitalCoast Data Access Viewer.
 Because the area of interest is small, your scene will be local and will use a local coordinate system.

 - Estimated time: 30 minutes

 - An ArcGIS Online or ArcGIS Enterprise account with sharing privileges

 The data used in this tutorial has been saved as a zipped file geodatabase and is available to download from ArcGIS Online.
 The geodatabase was compiled using publicly available data from the City of Portland and NOAA.